ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/cluster-transaction/atomic-guards.js.markdown

       they will not be able to modify it if trying to save after the first session already saved it,
       and a `ConcurrencyException` will be thrown.

-    * If the session `SaveChanges()` fails, the entire session is rolled-back and the Atomic-Guard is not created.
+    * If the session `saveChanges()` fails, the entire session is rolled-back and the Atomic-Guard is not created.
       Be sure that your business logic is written so that if a concurrency exception is thrown, your code will re-execute the entire session.

 {PANEL/}